bryant-treacle/Kerberos_Golden_Ticket_Finder/README.md

 This script will parse the Archived Bro JSON files for all logs associated by an IP address or a range of Addresses

 # golden_ticket_finder
-This script is designed to run on Securuty Onion master running in any deployment configuration.
+This script is designed to run on Security Onion master running in any deployment configuration.

-Kerberos Golden Ticket attack occurs when an attacker forges a clients TGT by harvesting the KDC services password and hashes a forged TGT ticket with elevated privilages or permissions.
-The attaker then request access to a service sending the KDC the forged ticket.
+Kerberos Golden Ticket attack occurs when an attacker forges a clients TGT by harvesting the KDC services password and hashes a forged TGT ticket with elevated privileges or permissions.
+The attacker then request access to a service sending the KDC the forged ticket.

 To detect this behavior using Bro, you will look for a situation where a client is requesting a TGS ticket and has not requested a TGT within X hours.
 The X hours is the valid till date which is a setting in the KDC.